It’s after 8:15 PM, and I break with convention.

-Social media has exploded in to our lives, its happening whether you want to be a part of it or not and if businesses aren’t embracing what it can do for their brand.
+The social media explosion is here; it’s happening whether you want to be a part of it or not, and businesses have to embrace what it can do for their brand.

 Which brings me back to my enduring love affair with my best friend beginning with a small “i”.

 You see, I find myself reaching for it as soon as I open my eyes in the morning.

 And it’s the last thing I say good night to, it never answers back and it’s always on.